Same-sex marriages (SSM) in Canada

 Superior Court to determine on 2002-JUL-12 that the current legal definition of

-marriage in Ontario is discriminatory.
+marriage in Ontario was discriminatory.
 The court ordered it changed to

 include provision for same-sex marriages.
 The Ontario government